dylanfisher/forest/README.md

 ## TODO

-- [ ] csv import/export
 - [ ] page status for scheduled, pending and hidden states
 - [ ] better page versioning, page history navigation, restore content blocks with page version
 - [ ] additional default content blocks, mainly image and/or gallery, maybe video and/or oEmbed
 - [ ] solution for color picker, date picker, map picker, etc. similar to ACF
 - [ ] purge cache button
+- [ ] add ability to remove media item (e.g. remove feature media item from page)
+- [ ] better media item upload in media_item#edit
+- [ ] reset password and/or change password when editing user profile
+- [ ] oauth?
+- [ ] csv import/export
-- [ ] better settings UI, ability to set multiple data types, e.g. boolean, or association
+- [x] better settings UI, ability to set multiple data types, e.g. boolean, or association

 ## Contributing
 If you are interested in contributing to this project please [get in touch](mailto:hi@dylanfisher.com).